Paul Tiulana: Move to Nome and Anchorage

 In the 1950s, the Iñupiat people were moved away from King Island.
 Tiulana and his family ended up living full time in Nome, where he worked as a janitor in a bank.
 In 1959, Tiulana was invited to stay, with his wife, at the Hotel Deauville in Miami as part of a publicity stunt likely organized by the owner of the hotel.
 While he was there, he was asked by a hotel press worker if a women's jacket really was mink; Tiulana identified the coat as rabbit, which caused her embarrassment and was reported on at the time by national newspapers.
 He also saw his first igloo in Florida, and he and Clara arranged for William A. Egan to donate a polar bear cub to Crandon Park Zoo.
 He was also made an honorary member of the Miami police department.

 While in Nome, Tiulana felt isolated from his culture.
 He continued the carving he had learnt on King Island and, in 1956, began organizing dances at the local community hall.
 He and the group traveled from Nome to Anchorage to dance and sell carvings; he moved there permanently in 1967 after getting a job as a coordinator for a law group.
-The dance group was official founded in Anchorage in the sixties as the King Island Inupiat Singers and Dancers.
+The dance group, with Tiulana as their leader, was official founded in Anchorage in the sixties as the King Island Inupiat Singers and Dancers.
 By 1990, the King Island Inupiat Singers and Dancers had performed all over Alaska and the lower 48, as well as in London and Siberia.

 In the late 1960s or early 70s, Tiulana opened up a gift shop in Mountain View, Anchorage.
 It sold ivory carvings that Tiulana, his family, and other people from King Island had handmade.
 He taught about drum and boat-making and worked as the director at Alaska Native Welcome Center in Anchorage until sometime before 1980, by which point he had moved to work at the Cook Inlet Native Association; he retired from his job at the association in 1986.

 In 1983, he was made the Citizen of the Year by the Alaska Federation of Natives for his efforts to teach King Island Iñupiat culture, in 1984, was given a National Heritage Fellowship from the National Endowment for the Arts for his contributions to art and dance.
 He was the first Alaskan to receive the NEA fellowship.

 In 1987, CIRI published A Place for Winter: Paul Tiulana’s Story.
 The memoirs, written by Tiulana and Vivian Senungetuk, described life on King Island and Iñupiat culture and incorporated photographs taken in the late 1930s by Jesuit minister Bernard R. Hubbard.
 A 2002 review in the Anchorage Daily News described the book as an "evocative tribute" to the island and its people.
+In 1993, Tiulana took part in the opening of a Smithsonian field office at the Anchorage Museum of History and Art.